iiseppi/homebridge-ruuvi-sensors/README.md

 *(Scroll down for the Finnish version / Suomenkielinen ohje löytyy alempaa)*

-A modern, type-safe, and highly optimized Homebridge Dynamic Platform plugin for [RuuviTag](https://ruuvi.com) sensors.
+A moder and highly optimized Homebridge Dynamic Platform plugin for [RuuviTag](https://ruuvi.com) sensors.

 This plugin brings your Ruuvi environment sensors into Apple HomeKit, providing real-time temperature, humidity, and battery level data, alongside beautiful historical graphs in the Eve app.